 You might be surprised to learn that it is not necessarily the harsh cold temperatures that can negatively impact your asphalt surface.
-It is actually the freeze thaw cycle that happens continuously all winter long.
+It is actually the freeze-thaw cycle that happens continuously all winter long.
 When ice and snow begin to melt, it creates pooling water on asphalt surfaces, which can compromise the integrity of the surface.
-On top of that, as water freezes it expands.
+On top of that, as water freezes, it expands.
 Expanding water in small potholes and cracks can increase pressure, creating cracks and can cause further damage to your asphalt surface.
-The use of hot-mix asphalt is important in colder climates because it is engineered specifically to withstand freezing and thawing cycles.
+The use of hot-mix asphalt is essential in colder climates because it is explicitly engineered to withstand freezing and thawing cycles.

 Protect your asphalt investment from the winter weather with these helpful tips!

 To make sure your asphalt is in great shape once all of the snow melts, it is important that you set it up for a great start.
-This means, a thorough asphalt or street cleaning service.
+This means a thorough cleaning of your asphalt parking lot or driveway.
 Consider getting your asphalt professionally cleaned for two key reasons.
 The first, to reveal any issues, like cracks or potholes, which should be repaired immediately.
 Secondly, to ensure that large pieces of debris don’t freeze and damage your asphalt surface over the course of the long, cold winter.
 Large debris can cause problems with snowplows and damage your asphalt surface.
 So cleaning your asphalt surface in advance will keep your asphalt looking great come spring.

 If you see pooling water now, you could see a pothole in the spring.
 Consider making repairs to compromised areas of your asphalt surface.
 Or schedule a spring service now with your local and reputable asphalt repair contractor to ensure your paving repair job can be fixed early, before the problem grows (literally) as the weather warms up.